instance-id/FormatComments/README.md

 A simple personal cli tool for formatting my comments strings.
 Highly unlikely that it will be useful to anyone else.

-Just in case, though, once compiled it accepts 3 positional parameters: file path, line number, and character count (all as string).
+Just in case, though, once compiled it has 3 positional parameters: file path, line number, and character count (all as string).

 Requires: dart2native to build as a desktop executable for whichever platform, should work for any.